Foxandxss/angular-tips/source/_posts/2013-08-08-removing-the-unneeded-watches.markdown

 ***

-The `$watch` returns a function which will unbind the `$watch` upon call.
-So we simply call it when we don't want to `$watch` anymore.
+The `$watch` function itself returns a function which will unbind the `$watch` when called.
+So, when the `$watch` is no longer needed, we simply call the function returned by `$watch`.

-How can this be useful for bigger applications with hundred to thousand watches?
+How can this be useful for bigger applications with hundreds to thousands of `$watch`s?

 ## A page made with static data

-Let's imagine that we are building a page for a conference where we have a page listing all the sessions on a certain day.
-This page could be like this:
+Let's imagine that we are building a page for a conference that lists all the sessions on a certain day.
+This page could look like this:

 ```javascript app.js
 app.controller('MainCtrl', function($scope) {